gisogrimm/tascartutorials/roomacoustics/README.md

 The ISM in TASCAR treats image sources in the same way as primary sound sources.
 The only difference is that the signal and position of the image source depends on the properties of the reflectors and the position and orientation of the primary sound source, the reflectors and the receiver.

 A **single rectangular reflector** can be added with the `<face/>` element, a group of reflectors (e.g. created in 3D editing software) can be added with the `<facegroup/>` element, see section 5.9 of the user manual.
-Note that reflectors in TASCAR are acoustically transparent.
+Note that reflectors in TASCAR are acoustically transparent, which means that any sound will pass through them without any modifications.
 To create opaque objects use the `<obstacle/>` element (see section 5.10 of the manual).

 Open the file [`ism.tsc`](ism.tsc) in a text editor.
 Play around with the single rectangular reflector first: